How to fit a grazing muzzle and halter to your horse

 - The muzzle doesn’t fit properly.
 Start here and work on the fit before you go nutso!

 - The muzzle is dirty and gritty.
 Please clean your horse’s muzzle regularly.
-Gritty muzzles plus teeth equals wear and tear.
-Pasture that is quite short may contribute to this problem and the grazing muzzle is being pressed into the earth.
+Gritty muzzles plus teeth equal wear and tear on the chompers.
+Pasture grass that is quite short may contribute to this problem and the grazing muzzle is being pressed into the earth.

 This muzzle needs to be cleaned!
 Pronto!